symfony/symfony-docs/frontend/asset_mapper.rst

 Missing Asset Warnings on Commented-out Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AssetMapper looks in your JavaScript files for ``import`` lines so that it can
+The AssetMapper component looks in your JavaScript files for ``import`` lines so
-:ref:`automatically add them to your importmap <automatic-import-mapping>`.
+that it can :ref:`automatically add them to your importmap <automatic-import-mapping>`.
 This is done via regex and works very well, though it isn't perfect.
 If you
 comment-out an import, it will still be found and added to your importmap.
 That
 doesn't harm anything, but could be surprising.